XNBlank/astrosound-redux/README.md

 # AstroSound
-## A modern media player made with Electron
+## A modern music player made with Electron

 **What is AstroSound?**